iamnotbobby/Lethal-Company-Modpack/README.md

 <br>[SpectateEnemies](https://thunderstore.io/c/lethal-company/p/AllToasters/SpectateEnemies/) > 1.5.0
 <br>[CompatibilityChecker](https://thunderstore.io/c/lethal-company/p/Ryokune/CompatibilityChecker/) > 1.1.1

 Want a mod added?
-Make a pull request.
+Issues?
+Questions?
+File an issue and I'll get to you soon.

 This is a direct copy of [Lethalize](https://github.com/KrystilizeNevaDies/Lethalize) with additional mod(s), full thanks to KrystilizeNevaDies!